 4. Some businesses also use point systems to incentivize their employees.
 Employees who meet certain performance goals, such as increasing sales or reducing expenses, may earn points that can be redeemed for rewards, such as gift cards or time off.

-Accounting and point systems are important components of retail and wholesale businesses.
+Accounting and point systems are important components of retail wholesale accounting businesses.
 By keeping accurate records of their financial transactions, businesses can make informed decisions about their operations.
 Point systems can incentivize customers to make purchases and reward employees for their performance.
-These practices can help businesses to succeed and grow in a competitive marketplace
+These practices can help businesses to succeed and grow in a competitive marketplace.